Is an MBA Good for the Future?

 Most traditional MBA programs in India are not structurally designed to deliver these new-age capabilities.
 Many still draw on case studies from the 1970s and 80s, advertising frameworks built for print media, and economic theories that have little to no relevance to a platform-based, AI-enabled business environment.

-Additionally, finance, marketing, and operations continue to be taught in silos, whereas modern roles demand fluency across all three simultaneously.
-Today, a growth manager is a part marketer, part analyst, and part product thinker.
-A brand manager must also understand eCommerce economics.
-These integrations are not optional add-ons—they are the baseline.
+Also, the teaching of finance, marketing, and operations remains in silos when the contemporary functions require fluency in all three functions simultaneously.
+A growth manager today is a part marketer, part analyst, and part product thinker.
+An eCommerce brand manager should also be conversant with the economics of eCommerce.
+These integrations are not optional add-ons but foundational to the system.

 Four Structural Gaps Holding Graduates Back